 - Unknown date 2017 .
-Probably March or April 2017 Dutch prosecutor requests Russia to hand over raw data of the Buturinskaya radar antenna.
+Probably March 2017 Dutch prosecutor requests Russia to hand over raw data of the Buturinskaya radar antenna.

 - May 15 2o17.
 Dutch prosecutor makes public that it send an additional legal request for legal assistance.The OM explicitly requested the radar data of this radar station in Buturinskaya as well.
 Until today, the OM has not received any response to this request.

 - May 15 , 2017: OM states that radar could not have detected missile because as a lighthouse it was facing the other direction.